 In the event of a divorce, both the parents need to file for the custody of the children.
 The court would then hear from both parties and decide in the best interests of the children.
 You can file for sole or joint custody.
 This process can be done with or without the help of a lawyer.

-- Physical custody: Unlike legal custody, in this type, the parent will have a right to influence the day-to-day lives of the children.
+Physical custody refers to actually having your child.
+Unlike legal custody, in this type, the parent will have a right to influence the day-to-day lives of the children.

-- Sole custody: This type is usually granted when one of the parents is abusive or an addict.
+- Sole custody: Sole legal custody is when one parent has the ability to make decisions on behalf of the minor child without the approval from the other parent.
+This type is usually granted when one of the parents is abusive or an addict.
 In such a case, one parent will have full custody of the children.
 The other parent would have no say in the decisions taken regarding the children.

-- Joint custody: In most states, the court prefers to give joint custody, where both the parents have equal rights over the children, and the children have to spend equal time with both the parents.
+- Joint custody: Contrary to sole legal custody, joint legal custody is dependent upon both parents agreeing to decisions regarding their minor child or children.
+In most states, the court prefers to give joint custody, where both the parents have equal rights over the children, and the children have to spend equal time with both the parents.

 - Grandparents custody: If none of the parents are available to take the custody, then the court would consider giving custody to the grandparents.

 The custody laws in the US differ from state to state.
-Some states prefer to give a joint custody order, while in others, if the couple is not married, then the mother will automatically get custody.
+Some states prefer to give a joint custody order, while in others, if the couple is not married, then the mother and there is no petition pending concerning child custody and/or visitation, the mother will have custody.
 If you are looking to file for sole custody of your child, you first need to know the custody laws in your state.

 How To File For Custody Of A Child?

 If both you and your partner have reached a mutual conclusion about child custody, then you can file for it in the court and get custody without much hassle.
-But, if you are unable to conclude, then you may have to go through a lengthy process.
+But, if you are unable to conclude, then you may have to go tthe legal process through the courts.
+Of note is the fact that custody and visitation is always an action that can be brought before the court while the child remains under the jurisdiction of the court.
+This is because as the child grows and matures, his or her needs may change requiring parents to revisit their current custodial and visitation agreements.

 Filing the custody can be done by yourself or with the help of a professional lawyer.
 Before getting into the details, let us first examine some of the factors you need to consider before filing for child custody.